emres8/beatiful-zeros/ALGORITHM.md

 <br>
 Initially we chose one of the k+1 bits.
 This shows that we have k+1 possible solutions.
 The algorithm calculates the cost for each of them then selects the solution with the minimum cost.

-### A protoype algorithm with better run times: <br>
+### An improved algorithm with better run times: <br>
 After consideration of future improvements, we have come up with an improved version of the previously described algorithm.
-Instead of changing each bit to 0 and then checking if that is a valid solution, it calculates by using arithmetics the k+1 bits that would give a possible solution.
-Then it compares the costs of each solution and returns the minimum.
+Instead of changing each bit to 0 and then checking if that is a valid solution, it calculates the k+1 bits that would give a possible solution.
+Then it compares the costs of each solution and returns the minimum, similar to the previous algorithm.
 Cuts the run-time from O(nk) to O(n), and even to O(n/k) or O(k) for some inputs.<br>
 The algorithm makes use of some interesting results we encountered during testing.
 It divides the problem into cases and acts accordingly:
 #### Case 1: n <= k+1 <br>
 This would mean any individual bit would flip the entire string, so the optimal solution is the minimum cost between the bits.
 This case is clearly O(n).<br>